ThaisAlvarenga/PythonBootcamp/Script_2/readme.md

 #  Your Life Comic/Movie Name Generator

-Enter your name and struggle to create the name of your life movie/ comic!
+Enter your name and something you are struggling with to create the name of your life movie/ comic!

 Experience available in both English and Spanish.